gkapetanakis/grace/README.md

 ## Usage

-You may use the `dune build system` or the `Makefile` to build the compiler, which is essentially a wrapper of dune commands.
+You may use the `dune build system` or the `Makefile`, which is essentially a wrapper of dune commands, to build the compiler.

 Suppose you execute `make all`.
 Now you can use the Compiler as follows:
     - `dune exec gracec -- <options passed to compiler>`